Uljibuh/Uljibuh/README.md

-- 👋 Hi, I’m Uljibuh Borjigin
+- 👋 Hi, I’m Uljibuh Borjigin.
-- 🧬 Multiomics, scRNA, Genomics,Generative-AI,
+- 🧬 Multiomics, scRNA, Generative-AI.
-- 📫 How to reach me:  wulijibuhe333@gmail.com
+- 📫 How to reach me:  wulijibuhe333@gmail.com.
-- 🪄 Working on and implementing Generative AI on Multi-omics data
+- 🪄 Working on and Flow matching and Slot attention for multi-omics data.